 - damage or remove any of your building’s fire safety measures, such as smoke detectors, fire alarms, fire doors, and fire extinguishers

 Your accountable person will also need to keep you informed about your building.
 In some situations, they'll need to ask for your views.

-The Building Safety Act requires that we set up a Statutory Residents' Panel (the panel) to ensure residents are placed at the heart of the new regulatory regime.
+The Building Safety Regulator (BSR) formed a Residents' Panel (the panel) to ensure residents are placed at the heart of the new regulatory regime.

 The purpose of the Residents' Panel is to make sure residents have a voice in the work of BSR and can give their views about:

 - how residents escalate safety concerns to the regulator